FAForever/fa/changelog/snippets/other.6465.md

-- (#6465) Adjust the `StrategicIconSize` of several projectiles to make them more visible.
+- (#6465) Improve the visual representation of multiple projectiles by increasing their `StrategicIconSize`.
-    - Seraphim Sniper Bot: increase the `StrategicIconSize` of its secondary firing mode's projectile from `1` to `4`.
+  - Usha-Ah: Seraphim T3 Sniper Bot: Increase the `StrategicIconSize` of its secondary firing mode's projectile from `1` to `4`.
-    - Othuum and Yenzyne: increase the `StrategicIconSize` of their Thau Cannon's projectile from `1` to `2`.
+  - Othuum: T3 Siege Tank and Yenzyne: T2 Hover Tank: Increase the `StrategicIconSize` of their Thau Cannon's projectile from `1` to `2`.
+  - Percival: T3 Armored Assault Bot: Increase the `StrategicIconSize` of its cannon's projectile from `2` to `3`.